-§ 7.40.
-Alphabetical List of Hatchery Trout, Hatchery Steelhead, and Salmon Waters with Special Fishing Regulations.

-- . . .
+- § 7.40.
+Alphabetical List of Hatchery Trout, Hatchery Steelhead, and Salmon Waters with Special Fishing Regulations. - . . .
 [No changes to subsections (a) through (b)(49)] . . . - (50) Klamath River Basin Regulations.

-Anadromous Waters of the Klamath River Basin Downstream of Iron Gate and Lewiston Dams.
+Anadromous Waters of the Klamath River Basin Downstream of Iron Gate and Lewiston dams.
 This subsection applies only to waters of the Klamath River Basin that are accessible to anadromous salmonids.
-This subsection does not apply to waters of the Klamath River Basin that are inaccessible to anadromous salmon and trout, portions of the Klamath River system upstream of Iron Gate Dam, portions of the Trinity River system upstream of Lewiston Dam, and the Shasta River and tributaries upstream of Dwinnel Dam.
-Fishing in these waters is governed by the non-anadromous waters of the District General Regulations (see Section 7.00, subsection (a)).
+This section does not apply to waters of the Klamath River Basin that are inaccessible to anadromous salmon and trout, portions of the Klamath River system upstream of Iron Gate Dam, portions of the Trinity River system upstream of Lewiston Dam, and the Shasta River and tributaries upstream of Dwinnel Dam.

 - (A) Restrictions and Requirements. - 1.
 Only barbless hooks may be used.
 (For definitions regarding legal hook types, hook gaps and rigging see Chapter 2, Article 1, Section 2.10.) - 2.
 During closures to the take of adult salmon, it shall be unlawful to remove any adult Chinook Salmon from the water by any means. - 3.
 See Section 1.74 for sport fish report card requirements. - (B) General Area Closures. - 1.
-No fishing is allowed within 750 feet of any Department department fish-counting weir. - 2.
+No fishing is allowed within 750 feet of any department fish-counting weir. - 2.
 No fishing is allowed from the Ishi Pishi Road bridge upstream to and including Ishi Pishi Falls from Aug.
 15 through Dec.
 31. Exception: members of the Karuk Tribe listed on the current Karuk Tribal Roll may fish at Ishi Pishi Falls using hand-held dip nets. - 3.
 No fishing is allowed from Sep.
 15 through Dec.
-31 in the Klamath River within 500 feet of the mouths of the Salmon, Shasta and Scott Riversrivers and Blue Creek. - 4.
+31 in the Klamath River within 500 feet of the mouths of the Salmon, the Shasta and the Scott rivers and Blue Creek. - 4.
 No fishing is allowed from Jun.
 15 through Sep.
 14 in the Klamath River from 500 feet above the mouth of Blue Creek to 500 feet downstream of the mouth of Blue Creek. - (C) Klamath River Basin Possession Limits. - 1.
 Trout Possession Limits. - a.
 The Brown Trout possession limit is 20. - b.
-The hatchery trout or hatchery steelhead possession limits are as follows: - (i) Klamath River: 4 hatchery trout or hatchery steelhead. - (ii) Trinity River: 4 hatchery trout or hatchery steelhead. - 2.
-Chinook Salmon Possession Limits.

-- a.
-Klamath River downstream of the Highway 96 bridge at Weitchpec from Jan.
+The hatchery trout or hatchery steelhead possession limits are as follows: - (i) Klamath River 4 hatchery trout or hatchery steelhead. - (ii) Trinity River 4 hatchery trout or hatchery steelhead. - 2.
+Chinook Salmon Possession Limits. - a.
+Klamath River downstream of the Highway 96 bridge at Weitchpec from Jul.
 1 to Aug.
-14 and the Trinity River downstream of the Old Lewiston Bridge to the confluence of the South Fork Trinity River from Jan.
+14 and the Trinity River downstream of the Old Lewiston Bridge to the confluence of the South Fork Trinity River from Jul.
 1 to Aug.
-31: 2 Chinook Salmon. - b.
+31: 2 Chinook Salmon.

+- b.
 Klamath River from Aug.
 15 to Dec.
 31 and Trinity River from Sep.
 1 to Dec.
-31: 6[0-12] Chinook Salmon.
-No more than 3[0-4] Chinook Salmon over 23 inches total length may be retained when the take of salmon over 23 inches total length is allowed.

-(D) Klamath River Basin Chinook Salmon Quotas.
+31: €[0-12] Chinook Salmon.
+No more than 3[0-4] Chinook Salmon over 23 inches total length may be retained when the take of salmon over 23 inches total length is allowed. - (D) Klamath River Basin Chinook Salmon Quotas.

 Klamath River fall-run Chinook Salmon take is regulated using quotas.
 Accounting of the tribal and non-tribal harvest is closely monitored from Aug.15 through Dec.
 31 each year.
-Quota areas are noted in subsection (b)(50)(E) with "Fall-run Quota" in the Open Season and Special Regulations column.
+Quota areas are noted in subsection (b)(50)(E) with "Fall Run Quota" in the Open Season and Special Regulations column.